 3 – Friburgo

 Nova Friburgo – or just Friburgo – is one of the cities close to Rio de Janeiro that you can’t miss on your itinerary.
-If you want to get away from the hustle and bustle, it’s worth a visit for its panoramic landscapes.
+If you want to get away from the hustle and bustle, it’s worth visiting this place with its many panoramic landscapes.

 Those who love shopping will also love this destination, as it is well known for selling quality underwear at a great price!